 Adding a Compendium to your Game

 Compendiums can be tied to a community Character Sheet.
-A community sheet must be designed by its author to point to a particular Compendium first before VTT/Compendium functionality is available.
+To enable VTT/Compendium functionality, the author of a community-created character sheet needs to design it to reference a specific Compendium.
 For instance, choosing a D&D 5th Edition character sheet will automatically assign and enable the 5th Edition Compendium to be used in your game as well as Pathfinder sheets linking to the Pathfinder Compendium.
-You can choose a character sheet at game creation or by going to the Game Settings page at any time afterwards.
+You can choose a character sheet at game creation or by going to the Game Settings page at any time afterward.

 Once added, a new tab will be added on the Sidebar placed between the Journal tab and the Jukebox tab.
 This is the Compendium tab.
 Browsing and searching for entries within the Compendium Tab behave exactly as the webpage version.
 The only difference here is that the entries will pop up in their separate window when you select them from the tab.

-If you're not relying on a Character Sheet to load a desired Compendium, you'll want to go to the Game Settings Page and choose the Compendium you want to use.
+If you are not relying on a Character Sheet to load a desired Compendium, you'll want to go to the Game Settings Page and choose the Compendium you want to use.

 Entry List Data In-App

 When browsing entries that have a List Page (like Spells or Monsters from the 5E SRD Compendium) on the external Compendium, you can pull down the same block of data that displays underneath the search filters within the VTT.